CrystalAlpha358/ncjishaku/README.md

 ncjishaku is an extension for bot developers that enables rapid prototyping, experimentation, and debugging of features for bots.

+This is a fork of [jishaku](https://github.com/scarletcafe/jishaku) for nextcord v3.

 One of ncjishaku's core philosophies is to be dynamic and easy-to-use.
 Here's the two step install:

 > 1. Download ncjishaku on the command line using pip: